appsecnz/appsecnz.github.io/conference/sponsorship.md

 A sponsor's payment must be *received* before the event begins (i.e., on or before 2nd September) to participate in the event, so invoices issued from 5th August will have shorter payment deadlines.

+### Discount for OWASP Corporate Members

+Conference sponsors who are verified as current Corporate Members of OWASP will receive a 10% discount on sponsorship fees.
+If you qualify for this discount, let us know and we'll confirm your membership status with the OWASP Foundation staff and apply the discount to your fees.

 ### LEGO Build and Video Sponsorship